 Assessment of combinations of urinary proteins as predictors of active LN – Combinations of the six urinary proteins detailed above and previously validated within a jSLE cohort (9), were assessed as predictors of LN in the BILAG-BR adult-onset SLE cohort.
 Using the StepAIC function in R, the optimal protein panel in this analysis was found to be comprised of transferrin, LPGDS, ceruloplasmin, sVCAM-1 and MCP-1, achieving an AUC of 0.898 (Table 2).
 Inclusion of transferrin, LPGDS and ceruloplasmin in the panel still resulted in an AUC of 0.881, with addition of sVCAM-1 and MCP-1 to the panel resulting in only minor improvements (to 0.895 and subsequently 0.898), while addition of AGP-1 had no further positive effect.

 Urinary proteins associate with response to treatment with rituximab in a combined model – In addition to using the protein panel to predict renal involvement in SLE, we aimed to evaluate whether the same panel could be used for predicting future clinical response to rituximab treatment at 6 and 12 months.
 Potential outcomes at 6/12 months were classified as no improvement, SI, or MCR as defined previously (14).
 Urinary proteins were included in binary logistic models either alone (crude) or adjusted for confounders known to affect disease outcomes (17) in two models: age, disease duration, renal disease and disease activity, anti-dsDNA antibody positivity, and low complement C3 and/or C4 (model A), or age, disease duration, renal disease and disease activity, and oral steroid dose (model B).
 Results for individual proteins and combined model are presented in Table 3 and Table S1.
 Significant differences were seen at 12 months for MCP-1 and ceruloplasmin (SI) in both crude and adjusted models, and transferrin and MCP-1 (MCR) in adjusted model A, while only transferrin reached significance in the crude model and none in adjusted model B. The combined model of proteins achieved AUCs of 0.818 and 0.759 for predicting MCR and SI, respectively, at 12 months, while the corresponding AUCs at 6 months were 0.69 and 0.621, respectively.
+Of note, when testing models applying gross proteinuria as single measure, response to RTX treatment cannot be predicted (Table S2).

 Discussion